burntraisin/burntraisin-site/content/_index.md

 weight = 1
 +++

-Hello!
-I'm Rebekah (aka burntraisin), and I'm a student based in the NYC metropolitan area studying electrical engineering (formerly computer science).
-I spend a good chunk of my time on my computer, likely on my text editor ~~operating system~~ of choice: Emacs.
+Hello! 👋 I'm Rebekah (aka burntraisin), and I'm a student based in the NYC metropolitan area studying electrical engineering and computer science.
+I like Emacs.
+I also like cars, computers, and coffee (and matcha).